-Contrary to popular belief, DUI cases are not simple.
+Contrary to popular belief, DUI cases are not simple and California laws make it difficult to navigate without legal counsel.
 DUI charges are serious offenses and the courts take them seriously, and so should you.

 Driving under the influence is commonly called "drunk driving".
 A person does not have to be “drunk” in order to be charged with a DUI.
 Driving skills, especially judgment, are impaired in most people long before they show signs of being drunk.